ryzzo/number-guessing-game/README.md

 # number-guessing
-This is a simple number guessing game.
-The program generates a random number from 0 to 1000, then the request from input from a user to guess the number. upon guessing the user is informed if the value is larger or smaller.
-The repository also contains a program that plays the game and tries to solve the game.
+This is a simulation of a number guessing game.
+The program generates a number for 1 to 1000.
+The program allows input and specifies if the inpu is larger or smaller than the intended number.
+The repository contains a program simulating the process.
+The program uses a binary searching algorithm to try and solve the game.